mvolkmann/blog/src/swift/why-swift.md

 By default, variables cannot be set to `nil`.
 They must always have a value of the declared type, even initially.
-To allow a variable to be set to `nil`, its type must be followed by a question mark which makes it "optional".
+To allow a variable to be set to `nil`, its type must be followed by a question mark which makes it optional.

 ```swift
 var name: String? // initial value is nil